photo/frontend/documentation/api/GetPhoto.markdown

 _Authentication: optional_

-    GET /photo/:id.json
+    GET /photo/:id/view.json

 <a name="parameters"></a>
 ### Parameters

 1.  returnSizes (optional), The photo sizes you'd like in the response.
 Specify every size you plan on using.
+[Docs for this parameter][ReturnSizes]

 ----------------------------------------